rng-guy/NFSMWBartender/README.md

 ## 3.1 - What should I know about configuration parsing?

-Some **parameter groups** (indicated by `[...]`) in Bartender's configuration files allow you to specify a `default` value (see their comments).
+Some **parameter groups** (indicated by `[...]`) in Bartender's configuration files allow you to provide a `default` value (see their comments).
 Bartender parses these groups in three steps:
 1. Bartender sets this `default` to the game's vanilla value(s) if you omit it,
 2. Bartender sets all free-roam Heat levels (format: `heatXY`) you omit to this `default`, and
 3. Bartender sets all race Heat levels (format: `raceXY`) you omit to their free-roam values.

 &nbsp;

-Bartender treats all **invalid values** you specify in its configuration files as omitted instead.
-A value is invalid if, for example, you specify a decimal where Bartender expects a whole number.
-Negative numbers are never invalid: Bartender sets them to 0 instead when it parses a file.
+Bartender treats all **invalid values** you provide in its configuration files as omitted instead.
+A value is invalid if, for example, you provide a decimal where Bartender expects a whole number.
+Negative numbers are never invalid: Bartender sets them to 0 instead as it parses a file.

 &nbsp;